Shriniwas18K/Resources/README.md

   3) Sergey Tech channel spring security
   4) Java 8 features from https://youtu.be/UfJ0lCH7FMM

+## Python
+The LTS is released every year so best found book from perspective of software development which deeply aligns on knowing of C++ and Java stuffs if Expert Programming in Python.
+It is in this repository.
+It takes from intermeddiate to professional kind of senior software engineer stuffs.

 ## Certifications(Free):
 Whatever you do earn certification for it.Hiring commitees value certificates.
 Get certifications from these websites.
 - CodeSignal